LLNL/ppo_and_friends/README.md

 # Installation

-After activating a virtuale environment, issue the following command from the top directory.
+After activating a virtual environment, issue the following command from the top directory.
 ```
 pip install .